UTS-Visual-Communication/intro-to-web/README.md

 * and get them to paste it above where they import their style sheet, this is so that the fonts are referenced BEFORE they load their own style sheet and use them
 * get them to go into their style sheet and for one of their type element tags (i.e. h1) copy the 'specify in css' from Google Fonts i.e. font-family: 'Roboto', sans-serif; as a property for their style
 * save the file and refresh their version so they can see if their Google font has loaded
+* you can also see example 2.2-web-fonts-example

+### For Next Week:
+Students are to select a place and create an illustration of it (they can do this anyway, hand-drawn, traced, a collage) and bring it in for next week.
+They should bring a print out of this for next week.

+## Week 3: Overview of Class for 13th of August

+### What have you illustrated?
+* Get students into groups of about 4
+* Get them to 'pin-up' their illustrations
+* Share what their place is, what category is it?
+Why do they think it is interesting - what will they write about it?
+* Get them to give feedback to each other on how they could refine it

 ### Basic Layout
 * we can put space between blocks of type within a tyle element using line-height, but if we want to create space between different elements i.e. between a h1 and a p, then we need to using padding/margin